Full-node (low-level)

 An approximate layout of the working directory of the TON Blockchain Full Node software is as follows:

-• ${DB_ROOT}/config.json -- Automatically generated configuration file.
+-- Automatically generated configuration file.
 It is automatically regenerated by the validator-engine on some occasions.
-When the validator-engine is not running, you can edit this file in a text editor because it is a JSON file.
+When the validator-engine is not running, you can edit this file in a text editor because it is a JSON file.${DB_ROOT}/static

-• ${DB_ROOT}/error -- A directory where the validator-engine copies files related to severe error conditions (e.g. invalid block candidates) for further study.
-It is normally empty and the validator-engine never deletes files from this directory.
+-- A directory where the validator-engine copies files related to severe error conditions (e.g. invalid block candidates) for further study.
+It is normally empty and the validator-engine never deletes files from this directory.${DB_ROOT}/archive

-• ${DB_ROOT}/etc -- (Non-automatic) configuration files may be kept here, or in any other directory read-accessible to the validator-engine.
+-- (Non-automatic) configuration files may be kept here, or in any other directory read-accessible to the validator-engine.- Other subdirectories of

 4. Global configuration of TON Blockchain